 - 1 tablespoon sugar

-- (Optional) Boil a pot of water and blanch pork belly to reduce oiliness.
-Set the pork belly aside.
+- Blanch pork (optional): Boil a pot of water and blanch pork to remove scum.
+Drain and set aside.

-- Turn off heat, served immediately with steamed white rice.
+- Serve: Turn off heat, served immediately with steamed white rice.